-Students are expected to wear clean comfortable clothing that is generally acceptable in public.
+Students are required to wear their navy-blue clinical scrubs or navy-blue scrub pants paired with either a Weatherford College shirt or a radiology-themed shirt.
+Radiology-themed shirts must not include any language, imagery, or symbols that could be considered negative or inappropriate.
 Students should be clean and well-groomed when in the class room or labs, and must be free of body odor.

-Student Email Policy
+Student Email and Communication Policy